Walden Jam-e-Masjid: Building

 The former church's lot is located at the southeast corner of West Main and Pine streets, on the western edge of downtown, on the opposite corner of the same large block from St. Andrew's Episcopal Church, also listed on the National Register.
 The ground slopes gently west towards the Wallkill River.
 The church's main bell tower rises well above tree level, making the church a prominent aspect of the village skyline when viewed from the west.

-There are three buildings on the property: the masjid (the only contributing resource to the listing), its parsonage to the east and a rental property to the west, all facing on West Main.
+There are three buildings on the property: the mosque (the only contributing resource to the listing), its parsonage to the east and a rental property to the west, all facing on West Main.
 A parking lot with its entrance on Pine Street is behind the buildings, along with a fenced-in playground.
 In front is a small lawn, sloping gently to the sidewalk, with a large mature tree and shrubbery on the side.

 Exterior

-The dark red painted brick exterior of the masjid is complemented by black asphalt roofing and rough-hewn bluestone courses.
+The dark red painted brick exterior of the mosque is complemented by black asphalt roofing and rough-hewn bluestone courses.
 It has three sections: a fellowship hall on the east, central bell tower and worship section on the west.
 They create a north (front) facade that starts with the three-bay gabled roof.
 Tall Gothic arched windows, the center one larger than those on the flanks, with bluestone sills and keystones, are centered in the first story, with a pair of smaller double-hung sash windows in the apex, set off by a brickwork course.

 At the northeast corner is a tower.
 Six stone steps and a railing lead to its ground-floor entrance, with paired batten doors in a Gothic opening with a similar treatment as the fellowship hall windows.
 Above it is a stained glass transom and small lozenge-shaped window above.
 Decorative corbeling marks the roofline and the transition to a pyramidal roof with finial.

 The ground floot of the three-stage bell tower has a Gothic door similar to, but larger, than the northeast tower.
 On either side are corner buttresses.
 They rise to the bluestone course that sets off the second stage, and also serves as the sill for a group of three small sash windows.
 The third stage harbors the bell, with large arched louvered openings rising from another belt course, split by a third at the impost.
 Above the corbeled roofline, the octagonal spire rises, topped by a cross and set off with four small pyramids at the corners, to 100 feet (30 m) high.